Download the Bambuser Iris Flow App from the Google Play store on your mobile device.

 Talk back supports Android 4.1 and newer.

-The Content Dashboard operator can also send messages via the text chat function available directly in the Content Dashboard.
+The Content Management operator can also send messages via the text chat function available directly in the Content Management.
 The user will be notified of any messages by a little red circle on the "chat" icon.

 Tap the "chat" icon and all notifications will be shown.
 Tap again and the information will disappear.